giuliachiola/super-blog-content/til/vsc/visual-studio-code-shortcuts.md

 ---
 title: 'Visual Studio Code shortcuts'
 abstract: 'Few shortcuts I discovered around the web that I consider very helpful'
-quote: 'With the new day comes new strength<br class="u-ty-break-t"> and new thoughts.'
+quote: With the new day comes new strength<br class="u-ty-break-t"> and new thoughts.
 quoteAuthor: 'Eleanor Roosevelt'

 date: 2020-03-30